cah-john-ryan/expo-go-real-time-chat/session-2-landing-screen.md

 }
 ```

 You now have a screen where someone can enter a user name that they desire.
 It is not very pretty but it is functional.
+In the next session we will work on improving the appearance of this screen.

 ### SESSION COMPLETE